-Mitcham Primary School has a strong history in participation in the South Australian Primary Schools Amateur Sports Association (SAPSASA) competition.
-SAPSASA runs a series of Knockout Competitions, State Carnivals and State Championships, which the school nominates individuals and teams for competition.
+Mitcham Primary School has a strong history of participation in the Sapsasa competition.
+Sapsasa runs a series of Knock-Out Competitions, State Carnivals, and State Championships, in which the school nominates individuals and teams for competition.

-Year 7 students have first priority in selection ahead of year 6’s.
-However, it should be noted that year 6 students could and should be selected before year 7 students, if in the opinion of the school’s Physical Education teachers, they are performing at a higher level.
-Team sport selection will be limited to students in their 11th year or older.
+Year 6 students have first priority in selection ahead of Year 5.
+However, it should be noted that Year 5 students could and should be selected before Year 6 students, if in the opinion of the school’s Physical Education teacher(s), they are performing at a higher level.
+Team sport selection will be limited to students in their 10th year or older.

 Correspondence to Parents

-At least one staff member must be involved in every SAPSASA selection process.
-Selection is based on an elite level of ability and commitment during instruction in PE lessons and during internal trials.
+At least one staff member must be involved in every Sapsasa selection process.
+Selection is based on an elite level of ability and commitment during instruction in Physical Education lessons and during internal trials.

 The Principal has the ultimate selection decision, on advice from staff.

 The school will nominate the sports in a given year.
 This decision will remain with staff and relate to sports covered in Physical Education lessons, and the follow up selection for competition, if at an adequate level.
 It will also depend on the talent pool in any given sport that year.

 If parents feel that their child is an elite athlete, in a particular sport that the school does not offer, they are able to access the Sapsasa website for independent registration.
 All registration applications must be supported by the classroom teacher and Principal prior to enrollment.

 Students may participate in Cross Country, Touch, and Athletics events and further nominate for a maximum of two District team sports representing the school.